Skip to main content

 How many flood insurance claims have been filed in Alexandria?

-Rapides County has recorded 4,219 NFIP flood insurance claims totaling $67.9M in payouts since 1978.
+Rapides Parish has recorded 4,219 NFIP flood insurance claims totaling $67.9M in payouts since 1978.
 The year with the most claims was 2008, with 566 claims and $17.4M in payouts.
 These figures cover all NFIP claims in the county, including Alexandria.